Dalton family of Athassel

 6 James Dalton married Margaret Mary Nolan the eldest daughter of Anthony Nolan,

 a Town Councillor of Nenagh on 13 Oct 1858 at Nenagh.
-He moved to America.
+He was on the Grand Jury in

 7 John Dalton moved to America returned to Ireland and the immigrated to Australia